panulogic/cisf/README.md

   x (undefined, null);
   fails (() => x(33, null));

-You will not be testing that somnething is null or undefined, but the opposite.
+You will typically not be testing that somnething is null or undefined, but the opposite.

-So why have this "null type"?
+So why have a "null type"?
 It is because you may often want to assert that IF something is not null or undefined,
-TEHN it muts of a specific type, which you can do by having more thna one type argument:
+THEN it must be of some specific type.
+That you can do by having
+more thna one type argument:

   x (3   , Number, null);
   x (null, Number, null);

-That is actually explained next ...

 ###### 3.3.3  Many x() arguments